The Tomb of the Patriarchs.

 "Ah, yes.
 Welcome!" he responded, smiling back with his best "OK, I've decided you're probably Jewish" grin.

 "Well done," my friend whispered as we walked on, careful not to look back at the checkpoint.
-As far as I could tell, we were the only journalists who made it in to the Passover celebration.
+As far as I could tell, we were the only journalists who made it to the Passover celebration.

 The scene inside the checkpoints shocked me almost as much as the separation policy did the first time I was in Hebron.
 Except for all the costumes pertaining to various sects of Judaism, it was exactly like any small-town fete.
 They were selling candy floss and there was a bouncy castle for the kids.
-There seemed to be some kind of raffle going on (although I can't be sure of that because the MC was speaking in Hebrew) and people picnicked on the immaculately-manicured lawns outside the tomb's Jewish side.
+There seemed to be some kind of raffle going on (although I can't be sure of that because the MC was speaking in Hebrew) and people picnicked on the immaculately manicured lawns outside the tomb's Jewish side.

 The soldier then started to aggressively question me about where I keep my gun.
-This is a common theme for me in interactions with Israeli security personnel, who always seem to think I've somehow managed to hide a full-sized machine gun on my person.
+This is a common theme for me in interactions with Israeli security personnel, who always seem to think I've somehow managed to hide a full-size machine gun on my person.
 After establishing I wasn't armed, the guy begrudgingly let me pass.
 I'd never been in the Jewish side of the tomb before, despite having visited the Muslim side enough times to know the location of every bullet hole left from the massacre by heart.

 It was a good day to visit, too, as the tomb was packed to the brim with a multinational crowd of Passover celebrants dressed in an impressive variety of outlandish religious regalia.
-Inside, I was struck by the difference between the run down Muslim half and the pristine Jewish side of the tomb, with its spacious, meticulously clean courtyard.
+Inside, I was struck by the difference between the run-down Muslim half and the pristine Jewish side of the tomb, with its spacious, meticulously clean courtyard.

-Unable to understand what was going on in the Hebrew religious service, I made my way back outside with my friend and we decided to see what was happening in the Palestinian side of the old city.
+Unable to understand what was going on in the Hebrew religious service, I made my way back outside with my friend, and we decided to see what was happening in the Palestinian side of the old city.

 The border police had borrowed two tour buses to block off the street the settler tours were walking along.
 The tour bus drivers, waiting in their buses, looked bored and were dozing off as stones bounced off their windows.
 The soldiers pushed the demonstrators back to about two blocks away and kept them at bay with periodic barrages of rubber bullets.

-I stood a few metres away from the soldiers as they shot at the crowd, and hung out with a motley crew of international activists and international observers.
+I stood a few yards away from the soldiers as they shot at the crowd, and hung out with a motley crew of international activists and international observers.
 The observers looked terrified, and I overheard one woman repeatedly begging her colleagues to let her go back to the office.
-It occurred to me that if you're in Hebron to "observe", you might want to stick around to observe the border police shooting at people.
+It occurred to me that if you're in Hebron to "observe," you might want to stick around to observe the border police shooting at people.
 But I'm not an observer, so I suppose it's not my call to make.

 One of the international activists, apparently completely ignorant of what's going on in Palestine, asked me if clashes were common and if anyone was ever hurt.
-"Every day," I told him, wondering how he'd managed to miss the constant barrage of gunfire a few metres away.
+"Every day," I told him, wondering how he'd managed to miss the constant barrage of gunfire a few yards away.

 The Israeli tour buses taking tourists around Palestinian Hebron.